 How far have we got with unity in Belgium?
-The National Unity Congress of the Y.C.L. and the Y.S.L. will be held there on December 25 and the Y.C.I. s invited to send a representative.
+The National Unity Congress of the Y.C.L. and the Y.S.L. will be held there on December 25 and the Y.C.I. is invited to send a representative.

-The Y.C.L. and the Y.S.L. have already a joint paper in Belgium, the second joint paper, after Spain, of the United Youth movement.
+The Y.C.L. and the Y.S.L. have already a joint paper in Belgium, the second joint paper, after Spain, of the united youth movement.
 Among the results obtained by the Belgian youth movement along the path to unity we must quote one more.
-The Secretary of the Young Socialist Guards, Fernand Godefroy, was paying to much heed to the counter-revolutionary Trotskyists; in speeches and in writing he launched out with anti-Communist and anti-Soviet attacks and tried to turn the Belgian Young Socialist Guards from the path of unity with the Young Communist organisations.
+The Secretary of the Young Socialist Guards, Fernard Godefroy, was paying too much heed to the counter-revolutionary Trotskyites; in speeches and in writing he launched out with anti-Communist and anti-Soviet attacks and tried to turn the Belgian Young Socialist Guards from the path of unity with the Young Communist organizations.

-But, thanks to the powerful drive towards unity of the youth, Godefroy has been obliged to cease these attacks.
+But thanks to the powerful drive towards unity of the youth, Godefroy has been obliged to cease these attacks.

 At the same time we cannot claim that everything is going well in Belgium.
-We notice that some comrades of the Young Socialist Guards still think and act in a manner contrary to the general line of development and the tasks of the Youth mass movement.
-It is our duty to advise our comrades of the united Young Socialist and Young Communist organisations, in a friendly but very frank manner, not to persist in maintaining the purely political character of the United Young Socialist Guards, but, on the contrary, to set out consciously on the road which will lead to a great mass organisation capable of rallying together all the anti-fascist youth.
+We notice that some comrades of the Young Socialist Guards still think and act in a manner contrary to the general line of development and the tasks of the youth mass movement.
+It is our duty to advise our comrades of the united Young Socialist and Young Communist organizations, in a friendly but very frank manner, not to persist in maintaining the purely politcal character of the United Young Socialist Guards, but, on the contrary, to set out consciously on the road which will lead to a great mass organization capable of rallying together all the anti-fascist youth.

-We see from the examples of Spain, France and Belgium that the path leading to the unity of the anti-fascist youth organisations is not the same in all these countries.
-And so it is important to avoid all kinds of mechanical imitation and cut and dried schemes, on the contrary, profiting by the experience of those countries where unity was first realised, each country must find its own particular path along which this movement will most favourably develop.
+We see from the examples of Spain, France, and Belgium that the path leading to the unity of the anti-fascist youth organizations is not the same in all these countries.
+And so it is important to avoid all kinds of mechanical imitation and cut and dried schemes; on the contrary, profiting by the experience of those countries where unity was first realized, each country must find its own particular path along which this movement will most favorably develop.

-THE STRUGGLE FOR THE UNITY OF YOUTH ORGANISATIONS IN ENGLAND, U.S.A., POLAND AND THE COUNTRIES OF CENTRAL AND SOUTH AMERICA
+THE STRUGGLE FOR THE UNITY OF YOUTH ORGANIZATIONS IN ENGLAND, U.S.A., POLAND AND THE COUNTRIES OF CENTRAL AND SOUTH AMERICA

-Can unity be established among the youth movements in England without the aid of the big workingclass organisations-the Labour Party, the trade unions, the co-operatives?
-Can it be achieved if it is not linked up with the general struggle that our English Communist Party is waging for unity in the working-class movement?
+Can unity be established among the youth movements in England without the aid of the big working class organizations-the Labor Party, the trade unions, the cooperatives?
+Can it be achieved if it is not linked up with the general struggle that our British Communist Party is waging for unity in the working class movement?
 Evidently not.
-This is also the opinion of our English friends.
+This is also the opinion of our British friends.

-In America, where there are vast perspectives for our activities, we have not yet solved the very difficult problem of collaboration and association among the anti-fascist youth organisations and other youth organisations which follow in the wake of the Democratic Party.
-Would there not be room in America for a great mass organisation which would bring together millions of young people, like those who follow the Roosevelt programme as well as those who are for the programme of the Farmer-Labour Party since all these organisations are anti-Fascist and progressive in their outlook?
-Is it not possible to unite them so as to educate them and organise their activities?
+In America, where there are vast perspectives for our activities, we have not yet solved the very difficult problem of collaboration and association among the anti-fascist youth organizations and other youth organizations which follow in the wake of the Democratic Party.
+Would there not be room in America for a great mass organization which would bring together millions of young people, like those who follow the Roosevelt program as well as those who are for the program of the Farmer-Labor Party, since all these organizations are antifascist and progressive in their outlook?
+Is it not possible to unite them so as to educate them and organize their activities?
 The Communist Party and Y.C.L. of the U.S.A. will have serious work to do to solve this problem.